There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 FORESTS IN AUSTRALIA

-The Daintree Rainforest, a UNESCO World Heritage Site, is located in North Queensland, Australia– the continent where wildlife goes to get away from it all.
+The Daintree Rainforest, a UNESCO World Heritage Site, is located in North Queensland, Australia– the continent where forest wildlife goes to get away from it all.

 Sprawling across 450 square miles, Daintree is Australia’s oldest forest: It is believed to have survived over 100 million years.